 What if I Disagree With a Fault Ruling?

 The police and insurance companies may have different ideas about who’s responsible for an accident.
 Since you were directly involved, you may disagree with one or both accounts.
 If you think you may be eligible for compensation for your injuries, your next step is to contact an injury attorney in Columbia, MD.
 A law office will conduct its own investigation to present to the court, which will ultimately make a ruling on who’s responsible for an accident.

 Our Columbia Bike Accident Lawyers Help Local Families Recover Damages

 Injuries from bike accidents can be extensive and the consequences can follow you around for a lifetime.
-At Discepolo LLP, we’re committed to helping Columbia area families gather the resources they need to heal.
+At Discepolo Firm, we’re committed to helping Columbia area families gather the resources they need to heal.

 If you believe you’re eligible to collect a personal injury claim, contact our office today for a free case evaluation.
 We’ll review the details of your accident, and if we believe you have a case, we’ll take it on a contingency-fee basis.
 You only pay if we win, and we keep our contingency fee minimal to ensure you get the fairest compensation.
 Lost wages, medical bills, and extensive care can add to devastating financial consequences, but you shouldn’t suffer because a driver was irresponsible on the road.